 A telephone hearing was held on January 26, 2022.
 The parties were properly notified of the hearing.
 The claimant participated personally.
 Deere & Company (employer/respondent) did not participate.
 Official notice was taken of the administrative record.

 ISSUES:

-- I. Is the claimant disqualified from benefits due to a labor dispute? - II.
-Was the claimant able to and available for work? - III.
-Was the claimant totally, partially, or temporarily unemployed?
+I. Is the claimant disqualified from benefits due to a labor dispute?

 FINDINGS OF FACT:

 Having reviewed all of the evidence in the record, the administrative law judge finds: